Rabcor/mpv-extended-osc/README.md

 * Open the `mpv.conf` in this repository and modify your own `~/.config/mpv/mpv.conf` to have **all** the necessary settings, and preferably the recommended ones as well.
 * open the `input.conf` in this repository and add the keybinds to your own `~/.config/mpv/input.conf`

+This is only partially ready, I will be uploading previews when it is really ready.

+Bugs to work out still:
+* hwdec must be off or set to copyback for my thumbfast to work properly
+* Possible memory leaking from thumbfast (thumbfast leaving processes open after mpv is closed)